Varna Black Sea Coast, Bulgaria Travel Guide

 Beyond classical, check for jazz, rock, and pop concerts, especially at the Summer Theatre, resulting in a cultural night.

 Specific traditional healing practices offered to tourists are limited.
 However, the mineral springs at St. Constantine and Helena are a remarkable natural therapy.
-Balneotherapy treatments using these waters are available at several hotels in the resort.
+Balneotherapy treatments using these waters are available at several accommodations in the resort.

 Many hotels in St. Constantine and Helena feature mineral water pools, offering an unique natural therapy experience.